-CIAP funds must be used in the 18 coastal counties of Texas, and may be used only for one or more of the following:
+CIAP funds must be used in the 18 coastal counties of Texas to support the following projects and activities:

 Coastal Land Advisory Board